Community Outreach and Engagement

 - Community (lay) health worker training and education

 Undergraduate and graduate students:

 - Internships and practicum

-For details on the Community Sciences and Health Outcomes shared resource, contact:
+For details on the Community Outreach and Engagement shared resource, contact:

 - Eugene J. Lengerich, VMD, MS, director, professor of Public Health Sciences: firstname.lastname@example.org or 717-531-7178

 - Lorna O. LeMelle, MA, community research manager: email@example.com or 717-531-1050

 - Sol M. Rodríguez-Colón, MS, research project manager: firstname.lastname@example.org or 717-531-5779

 - Ariana M. Winder, MS, CCRP, research recruitment and retention specialist: email@example.com